loro-dev/loro/README.md

 Loro is a CRDTs(Conflict-free Replicated Data Types) library that allows you to persist and sync state easily.
 It is designed to make building [local-first apps][local-first] easier.

+✏️ We have published a [blog](https://loro.dev/blog/loro-now-open-source) about Loro's philosophy.

 # Features

 ## Supported CRDT Algorithms